 Hometown Tourist Project Week # 39 – Melbourne, Florida

-I love the charming, beachy vibe of the area, as well as the convenience of having lots of great local shopping and dining.
+I love the charming, beachy vibe of Melbourne, FL, as well as the convenience of having lots of great local shopping and dining.
 I wanted to share with you my favorite parts of Melbourne and I hope that you will one day get to experience this part of Florida!